Technigo/project-labyrinth/README.md

 # Project Labyrinth, Week 16, Technigo Bootcamp, Pairprogramming

-Create a classic text-based maze game providng the user with  with a description of where they are and provide several alternatives about what they can do.
+Create a classic text-based maze game providing the user with a description of where they are and provide several alternatives about what they can do.

 ## The problem